Benchmarking Compositionality with Formal Languages: Experimental Methods

 \subsection{OSTIA}

-The onward subsequential transducer inference algorithm (OSTIA; \citealt{oncina-etal-1993-learning}) inductively learns the class of subsequential functions from positive presentations of input-output strings, OSTIA works by first building a prefix-tree transducer of the training data, which is then transformed through a series of state-merging operations into the SFST encoding the function the data is drawn from.
+The onward subsequential transducer inference algorithm \citep[OSTIA;][]{oncina-etal-1993-learning} learns the class of subsequential functions from positive presentations of input--output strings.
+OSTIA works by first building a prefix-tree transducer of the training data, which is then transformed through a series of state-merging operations into the SFST encoding the function the data is drawn from.
 If a characteristic sample is contained in the learning data, OSTIA finds a correct transducer in polynomial (cubic) time.
-Since OSTIA is designed specifically with SFST in mind, we wanted to see how it compares to the neural models above and set a baseline with it.
-Unfortunately, OSTIA's cubic nature makes learning from large datasets like ours very time intensive.
-To speed up the process, we limit the number of samples we provide to OSTIA to 1000, only 10\% to 5\% of what the neural transducers obtain.
-This keeps OSTIA's run time roughly equivalent to its neural counterparts.
+Since OSTIA is designed specifically to learn subsequential relations, it provides a useful baseline.
+Unfortunately, due to its cubic runtime, OSTIA is too slow to use on larger datasets.
+To give a practical speed-up, we limit the number of samples we provide to OSTIA to 1000, which is only 5\% to 10\% of what the neural transducers train on.
+This keeps OSTIA's run time roughly equivalent to its neural counterparts, but unlevels the playing field, as it were.\looseness=-1